Cody-Nicholson96/Non-Tech/Critical_Thinking/proposition.md

-#Proposition
+# Proposition

-The meaning of a declaritive sentence
+The meaning of a declarative sentence

-A declaritive sentence is a sentence that declares something or makes a statement
+A declarative sentence is a sentence that declares something or makes a statement